sam-sanasam/mlops/AZURE_DATA_FACTORY.md

 - Post Configuration.
   - Connect to the pipeline 'On completion' or 'On success'
   - Connect to the other activity 'On fail'

+## Scenario 02: Execute 'Copy Activity' only if the file contents are as expected

+## Scenario 03: Delete the File once the pipeline is completed
+Here we use Delete activity inside the If activity

+# Triggers
+In the production level scenario, this pipeline has to run automaton.
+In order to make the automation, we can configure the Trigger points.
+The pipeline can  be triggered from 3 different ways:
+- Schedule trigger
+- Tumbling window trigger
+- Event Trigger

+| IMPORTAND
+Difference between the Schedule trigger and Tumbling trigger Schedule trigger:
+Schedule triggers run pipelines on fixed recurring schedules like cron jobs, while tumbling window triggers process data in non-overlapping time slices with advanced dependency and backfill support.

+## When to Use:
+### Schedule Trigger:
+  Simple periodic jobs without data slicing or dependencies.
+"Use for daily reports or non-time-partitioned ETL where backfill isn't needed—e.g., nightly full backup."
+### Tumbling Window:
+  Streaming-like batch processing with time windows, dependencies, or re-runs.
+"Ideal for hourly data lake ingestion where downstream pipelines depend on prior window success, or backfilling missed runs."
+​